© Gilad Fogel

 She looked up at Jay for a moment, shook her head and turned to Abe as though appealing to him to intervene.

-‘Jay,’ Abe said, ‘let’s give him a hand, shall we?
-Why don’t you get hold of someone to bring us another pair of shovels?’
+‘Jay,’ Abe said, ‘why don’t you get hold of someone to bring us some more shovels?’

 How did she end up marrying a man with such thick skin?
 Elin sighed and turned her focus back to Louis.

 The middle-aged woman who’d smiled at Elin led Louis away.
-Louis hugged her and continued to cry unabated.
+He hugged her and cried unabated.
 Elin figured the woman must have been one of the motherly types that Louis always seemed to draw to himself.
 Perhaps a colleague from work.

-She tried to see where Louis had gone.
-She had to turn around to spot him standing by a tree about twenty yards behind, talking to that woman.
+She looked around to see where Louis had gone and spotted him standing by a tree about twenty yards behind, talking to that woman.
 The woman wiped a tear away from his flushed cheek with her thumb.

 *Keep your hands off my baby brother!*

 When they were done shovelling, Jay returned to stand beside Elin.
 She threaded her skinny arm through the crook of his pudgy one.
-Her Jay-bear felt hot.
-The shivering stopped.
-She never understood how such a big man like Jay, who could have lifted that casket single-handed, would nonetheless overheat even with what for him was negligible effort.
+Her Jay-bear felt hot and he was breathing heavily.

 ‘It’s hot.
 Have you got a tissue?’